MicrosoftDocs/learn/learn-pr/azure/manage-resource-lifecycles-deployment-stacks/includes/3-update-resources-deployment-stack.md

 Over time, the resources that make up an application change.
 Properties of existing resources need to be updated, resources need to be added or deleted, or an appliction needs to integrate existing resources.
 A deployment stack can be updated to implement the changes in our applications.
 What situations require us to update a deployment stack?

-- Adding, removing, or modifying a property of a managed resource
+- Updating the property of a managed resource
 - Adding a new managed resource
 - Adding an existing resource as a managed resource
 - Detaching a managed resource